phorton1/base-apps-gitMUI/docs/submodules.md

 In the cannonical example, we will will:

 - make a change to readme.md in /theClock3/data
-- commit and push that to github
+- commit and push that to gitHub

 At this point, all the other **data** submodules will turn red, indicating that they need to be pulled, and **theClock3** will